Address

 Æ Orichalcum Roman Provincial Medallion (36.8mm, 35.37g.)
 Gordian III, Aphrodisias, Caria mint, struck 238-244 A.D.
 References: SNG Aulock 2462; MacDonald, Aphrodisias, 184; SNG Lewis 1641.

-AVAILABLE ONLY FOR PRE-ORDER.
-This item may take 1-2 weeks to ship.
-Variations in shape, weight, and color are to be expected as each item is handmade.
+Please allow us up to 3 business days to ship your product.
+Small variations in shape, weight, and color are to be expected as each piece is handmade.

 The centaur represented on the reverse of this coin must be Chiron, a figure highly respected as an oracle, an astrologer, and a teacher of a number of Greek heroes; most notably, he was the athletic instructor of the hero Achilles.
 The appearance of Chiron on this coin may be an allegorical representation for the initiation of a local athletic event.
 A good possibility, according to MacDonald, is the institution of the Gordianea Attalea, games established by Gordian III and commemorated on contemporary issues from the city.